logicalgraphs/CryptoCoin/README.md

 ## TODOs:

 * write a comparison of recommendations from yesterday: how did they do today?
   This we call a day-after results report.
 It's a new thing.
+DONE, ... but:
+  * add call: BUY / SELL / EH to yesterday's recommendation for a currency
+  * improve the query with an inner join to replace the inner select

 * add a transfer protocol for coins (instead of dollars)